 How is it measured then?

-Brand to brand is different, but here's one boot manufacturer, Atomic’s process, just to give you an idea.
-1. Purchase all boots in 130 flex from competitors 2.
-Test the flex on all of them using in-house measuring, field testing, and a robot.
+Brand to brand is different, but here's one boot manufacturer's process, Atomic, just to give you an idea.
+1. Purchase all boots in a 130 flex from competitors.
+2. Test the flex on all of them using in-house measuring, field testing, and a robot.
 3. Create a 130 flex boot that scores in the middle on all these measurements 4.
 After successfully doing this, blend softer plastics in to create the same version of that boot in softer flexes such as 120, 110, 100, etc.